-Each investigator site pharmacy will be responsible for dispensing the IMP and will maintain the IMP dispensing log.
+Each trial pharmacy will be responsible for dispensing the IMP and will maintain the IMP dispensing log.
 The trial pharmacist who fulfils the trial prescription will be unblinded.

-Local hospital pharmacies will be required to nominate a research pharmacist and deputy who will be responsible for the IMP at site.
+Trial pharmacies will be required to nominate a pharmacist and/or deputy who will be responsible for the IMP at site.
 Storage instructions, dispensing and alike will be detailed in a trial specific working instruction.